Patagonian grasslands

-The Patagonian grasslands (NT0804) is an ecoregion in the south of Argentina.
+The Patagonian grasslands (NT0804) is an ecoregion in the south of Argentina and Chile.
 The grasslands are home to diverse fauna, including several rare or endemic species of birds.
 There are few protected areas.
 The grasslands are threatened by overgrazing by sheep, which supply high-quality merino wool.
 Efforts are being made to develop sustainable grazing practices to avoid desertification.

 Location

 The Patagonian grasslands extend across eastern Tierra del Fuego in Argentina, and cover part of Santa Cruz Province just north of the Strait of Magellan up to the Gallegos River.

 They also include the Falkland Islands.

 To the north the grasslands adjoin the Patagonian steppe ecoregion.

 To the west they adjoin the Magellanic subpolar forests ecoregion.

 Physical

 The ecoregion in South America is divided into a northern mainland section and southern Tierra del Fuego Island section by the Strait of Magellan.

 The grasslands cover terrain of low mountains, plateaus and plains.

 The soils are rich, with high levels of organic material.